 Renfred Dazel’s team, on the other hand, had enough left in the tank and demonstrated great character to allow Janse van Rensburg to crash over after the Belgians conceded a few penalties in the red zone, clinching a memorable win for South Africa, which won 11 and drew only one of their 12 matches in the two tournaments.

-Picture: Springboks / Facebook
+Picture: World Rugby Sevens / Facebook